-Harpsichordist and composer, Asako Hirabayashi's first recording on Albany Label, whose program is entirely composed and played by herself, was selected as one of the 5 best classical CDs of the year 2010 by Minneapolis Star Tribune and received 7 favorable reviews internationally.
+Harpsichordist and composer, Asako Hirabayashi's first recording on Albany Label, whose program is entirely composed and played by herself, was selected as as one of the top ten albums of the year 2018, the Gold Medal Awards by the Global Music Awards and one of the 5 best classical CDs of the year 2010 by Minneapolis Star Tribune and received 7 favorable reviews internationally.
+Most recently she was awarded 2019 Schubert Club Composer Award to write her second opera, Hebi-onna (Snake Woman).
+Her live performance of own composition was featured in the US’ most popular classical music program Performance Today.

 “A superb player, is also a gifted creator of music” (The Diapason, 2010)